RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Once the basic data is loaded, you can start exploring RLCatalyst from the Provider-Sync Feature.
 You can sync nodes from your AWS provider account and convert the nodes to 'Managed' .
 This will give a control on your AWS infra by letting you track the capacity, cost and usage .
 Once sync-ed, you can see the summary dashboard from 'Track'

-1. Add your AWS Provider
+1. Add your AWS Provider.
+Skip this step if Scenario6 is already executed
  * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details Please refer to :ref:`provider-settings` for more details.